MIT-Emerging-Talent/ET6-foundations-group-19/solutions/tests/README.md

 ## 🌟 **Why Our Tests Rock**

-- 🎯 **Comprehensive Coverage:** Each test thoroughly validates its corresponding solution
+- 🎯 **Comprehensive Coverage:** Each test thoroughly validates its solution
 - ⚡ **Quick Feedback:** Fast execution to keep development smooth
 - 🛡️ **Edge Cases:** We test the boundaries to ensure robust solutions
-- 📚 **Clear Documentation:** Each test file includes usage examples and expectations
+- 📚 **Clear Documentation:** Each test includes examples and expectations

 ---